 Viking Adventure In Scandinavia

-Adventuring has been my passion and that is why I created this experience trip which I call Viking Adventure in Scandinavia which will happen now for the first time in August of 2017.
+Adventuring has been my passion and that is why I created this cultural adventure trip which I call “The Capitals, Fjords, and Vikings in Scandinavia” which will happen now for the second time in May of 2018.
 We will travel Scandinavia in the footsteps of the Vikings, going back in time and learn about Scandinavia today thru it’s history.
-We will visit the best Viking experiences the lands of the origin of the Vikings have to offer and see and experience the most beautiful sights.
+We will visit the best Viking experiences the lands of the origin of the Vikings have to offer and see and experience the most beautiful sights made up of fjords, waterfalls, lakes, seas, daylight that last until midnight, and pure nature.
+We will get to know the capitals of the 3 main countries where the vikings came from: Sweden, Denmark, and Norway.

 So if you are an adventurer, like a high-paced trip with a lot of happenings, interested in learning about Scandinavia today thru the eyes and actions of the Vikings, then this trip is for you!